-o) Working Capital deficit and going concern
+p) Working capital deficit and going concern

 The financial report has been prepared on a going concern basis, which assumes continuity of normal business activities and the realisation of assets and the settlements of liabilities in the ordinary course of business.
-The financial report shows the company has negative working capital of \$3,030,203 (2018: \$3,094,234).
-Whilst negative working capital, in the current year there is financial assets of \$27,702,841 (Note 8) which is classified as non-current, which should the Company require funds to pay current debts when they fall due, could be realised on a short term basis.
+The financial report shows the Company has negative working capital of \$2,269,490 (2019: \$3,030,203).
+Whilst the Company is in a negative working capital position, there are non-current financial assets of \$31,036,408 which can be realised on a short-term basis should the Company require funds to meet their current obligations.